Stepping Out in Faith: Encouraging Words For Facing Crucial Decisions As A Family

 It's the first 22 lines, I think, that really draw me in.
 The story can either move forward or come to a screeching halt based on one decision: Ruth has to choose to follow her mother-in-law, Naomi, to a new place, or stay where she’s comfortable.

 I’ve always wondered what I would decide in that moment.
 Honestly, the temptation for me is usually to remain comfortable.
 I tell myself that it’s best for the family, that my kids will do better if I don’t change anything.
 I’ve lived most of my life thinking it would be really cool to brave and willing to step out, but fearing that if I ever really did get the chance, I’d choose comfort.
-Then in May, when my husband was offered a job in Berlin, Germany, I got the chance to see what my reaction would really be.
+Then when my husband was offered a job in Berlin, Germany, I got the chance to see what my reaction would really be.

 The idea was exciting... at first, but when it came time to respond to the offer, I was terrified.

 The life we’d built in Colorado was a really good one.
 I loved my job and the kids loved their friends.
 But, I questioned, what if Berlin held even more than we could imagine?
 I wondered if what was going on in my mind was the same thing that went through Ruth's.
 It was uncomfortable to think about going and staying.
 In the end, we said yes to the opportunity because we knew that it was from God.
-As a family, we took a step out, and in July we moved to Berlin.
+As a family, we took a step out, and moved to Berlin.

 Encouraging Words For Facing Crucial Decisions As A Family